-When the Federal budget was announced this spring, Library and Archives Canada (LAC) was one of the many departments left to deal with a reduced budget.
+When the Federal budget was announced in 2012, Library and Archives Canada (LAC) was one of the many departments left to deal with a reduced budget.
 Over the next three years, LAC will see a $9.6 million reduction in its overall budget, the effects of which are already being felt.

 In addition, LAC will be cutting 200 jobs over the next three years, which represents about a 20% reduction in its workforce.
-LAC’s Interlibrary Loan, which allows users to have LAC material delivered through their local library, will end on February 15, 2013.
+LAC’s Interlibrary Loan, which allows users to have LAC material delivered through their local library, ended on December 11, 2012.

 Conversations are happening all across the country as archivists, historians, students, professors, and average Canadians consider the future of our national archives.
 Canada's History invites you to join in this conversation.
 Explore our feature section The Future of Archives for background information, links, and news, and visit our Community Forum and have your say on the matter.

 Learn about the Canadian Archives Summit, taking place at the Munk School of Global Affairs, University of Toronto, on Friday, January 17, 2014.

 This letter from Daniel J. Caron, Deputy Head and Librarian and Archivist of Canada, was published in the June/July issue of Canada's History magazine.

 Read some of the articles and blogs that have been written about the recent cuts to Library and Archives Canada.